Azzinoth/HabiCAT3D/Quick Start Guide/Quick start guide(CLI).md

   - `persent_of_area_that_would_be_red` (Optional): Specifies the persent of area that would be considered outliers and would be red.
     Default: `5.0`
 ---
+`-query`

+Purpose:

+With this command, users can query information to be outputted to the console or log.

+Settings:
+  - `request` (Required): Specifies what to query.
+    Possible Values: `'EVALUATION_SUMMARY'`
+---

 ## Examples: